jordanorelli/quotebox/README.markdown

 Finally, the client is a fairly straightforward AJAX script written with jQuery.
 The client simply sends HTTP GET requests to `/poll`, fades out the old quote, swaps it with the new quote, and fades it back in.
+The AJAX call itself recurses indefinitely, as defined in the `poll` method's `complete` callback.
+The client sends its first request on page load.
+Every time a request times out or is answered, we instantly send a new request, since it's assumed that it will be queued on the server.

 For installation notes, please refer to the [Brubeck Installation Instructions](http://brubeck.io/installing.html), which are quite complete.
 If